 - Take this quiz: How Resilient Are You?

 *This article was written when moodfoodmove’s focus was people affected by depression and addiction.
 Whilst we very much still care about this group, our advice re taking better care of yourself (via good nutrition, healthy lifestyle and a positive mindset) applies equally to all of us.
-We ALL need to take better care of ourselves.
+We ALL need to take better care of our mental wellbeing.